chrisgrieser/shimmering-focus/README.md

 ## Credits

 ### About the Developer
-In my day job, I am a researcher in Sociology.
-In my PhD project, I investigate the governance of the app economy and how the tension between innovation and compatibility is managed in software ecosystems.
-If you are interested in this subject, feel free to visit [my academic homepage](https://chris-grieser.de/) and get in touch!
+In my day job, I am a sociologist studying the social mechanisms underlying the digital economy.
+For my PhD project, I investigate the governance of the app economy and how software ecosystems manage the tension between innovation and compatibility.
+If you are interested in this subject, feel free to visit [my academic homepage](https://chris-grieser.de/) and get in touch.

 - [Discord](https://discord.gg/veuWUTm): `@pseudometa#9546`
 - Twitter: [@pseudo_meta](https://twitter.com/pseudo_meta)